Gilmore Hall 202

 Master’s Degrees: MS in entomology, MS in food science, MS in animal sciences, MS in molecular biosciences and bioengineering, MS in natural resources and environmental management, Masters of environmental management, MS in nutritional sciences, MS in tropical plant pathology, MS in tropical plant and soil sciences

-Doctoral Degrees: PhD in entomology, PhD in molecular biosciences and bioengineering, PhD in natural resources and environmental management, PhD in nutrition, PhD in tropical plant pathology, PhD in tropical plant and soil sciences
+Doctoral Degrees: PhD in entomology, PhD in molecular biosciences and bioengineering, PhD in natural resources and environmental management, PhD in nutritional sciences, PhD in tropical plant pathology, PhD in tropical plant and soil sciences

 CTAHR Office of Academic and Student Affairs